Making Half MyPlate Fruits and Vegetables

 - Starchy Vegetables (e.g., corn, green peas, green lima beans, plantains, potatoes)

 - Other Vegetables (e.g., celery, cucumbers, green beans, green peppers, iceberg lettuce, zucchini)

 - Discuss the importance of eating a variety of vegetables from each of the subgroups throughout the week.
 Vegetable subgroup recommendations are given as amounts to eat WEEKLY.
 It is not necessary to eat vegetables from each subgroup daily.
 Most people need to eat more vegetables from the Dark-Green, Red and Orange, and Beans and Peas subgroups.

 - Ask students to name their favorite vegetables in each of the subgroups.
 Write the subgroup categories on the board.

 - Review the amount of food students need from each of the five food groups each day using the attached MyPlate Daily Food Plan Checklist.
 Direct the students to identify what foods are measured in cups vs. ounces.
 (The amounts of foods are listed in cups for fruits, vegetables, and dairy, and in ounce equivalents for grains and protein foods.)
 To help students see what these foods might look like on a plate, use measuring cups for volume and two dominoes for one-ounce equivalents.

 - Show students what a 1/2 cup of fruits, vegetables, and cooked grains look like.
 Display the food on a plate.
 Have the students measure 1 or 2 cups of food to compare.
-Have the students hold 2 dominoes in their hand.
-Explain that the 2 dominoes are equal to one ounce.
+Have the students hold two dominoes in their hand.
+Explain that the two dominoes are equal to one ounce.